-There is a major difference between OLD WORLD and NEW WORLD wine labels.
-Countries that have been producing wine for centuries (the Old World) don’t tend to put the name of the wine grape on the label.
-There are exceptions to the rule, but for the most part, you can assume that wines from Italy, France, Spain, and Portugal won’t list the grape on the label.
+There is a significant difference between OLD WORLD and NEW WORLD wine labels.
+Countries producing wine for centuries (the Old World) don’t tend to put the name of the wine grape on the label.
+Of course, there are exceptions to the rule, but for the most part, you can assume that wines from Italy, France, Spain, and Portugal won’t list the grape on the label.

-Did you know there over 10,000 different types of wine grapes?
-Even one of our Master Sommeliers can’t memorize them all.
+Did you know there are over 10,000 different types of wine grapes?
+Even a Master Sommelier can’t memorize them all.
 Good thing you don’t have to.
-There are only ten grapes you really need to know.
+There are only ten grapes you need to know.
 Why?
 Because over 95% of wines are made from these grapes.

-Keep in mind that the grape names aren’t always listed on the label, especially wine from Europe.
+Remember that the grape names aren’t always listed on the label, especially European wine.

 - Pinot Grigio